St Kitts & Nevis is a tropical paradise like no other. You’ll find white sandy beaches, swaying palm trees and crystal clear waters in this haven.

 There’s tons of amenities nearby including lots of bars and restaurants that line the sand.
 There’s also tons of water sports available nearby including jet skiing.

 Dieppe Bay, St Kitts

 You’ll get to see the astonishing line forming in the sea where the two oceans crash into each other from opposite directions.
+It’s pretty cool!

-On one side of the beach, you’ll find a cove, protected by a major reef, that is perfect for swimming and snorkelling.
-The bay itself is lined with palm trees that sway slightly in the gentle breeze.
-This beach is the perfect place to relax.
+The bay itself is also lined with palm trees that sway slightly in the gentle breeze making it a great place to relax.

 Pump Bay, St Kitts

-This black sandy beach is a very popular spot for snorkelling and is located on the north western edge of the island of St Kitts.
+This beach is a very popular spot for snorkeling and is located on the north western edge of the island of St Kitts.

 Which Beaches On Nevis Have Black Sand?